hharryyf/codeforcepractice/README.md

 connect i -> i + 2, connect i  -> 1 and connect 1 -> N. Using some logorithm data structure would solve this immediately. https://codeforces.com/contest/1425/problem/E

+797. Two Companies (LCA, min-cut)
+Since there are two "parts" and the size of each "part" is around 700, matching might be the final solution.
+The idea is basically if two path intersect then you cannot get the profit of both, in other words, at least one of the profit should be lost.
+Here, the project selection graph construction technique can be used. https://vjudge.net/problem/CodeChef-TWOCOMP